Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 - Addressed with time varying curves
   - Support threshold
     - Starts at ~50%
-    - Ends at minimum secure turnout for track <br>(EX: Big Spender ends at 0 + epsilon %)
+    - Ends at minimum secure turnout for track <br/>(EX: Big Spender ends at 0 + epsilon %)
   - Approval threshold
     - Starts at 100%
     - Ends at 50 + epsilon %